 How is all this connected, you may ask?
-A lot of companies have had to adapt over time to survive and thrive such as Amazon (nary a store), Netflix (not a TV station), AirBnB (owns no homes), Alibaba (has no inventory), Uber (no cars), – businesses that instead of taking what was available, figured out how to adapt; to change from a technology perspective.
+A lot of companies have had to adapt over time to survive and thrive such as Amazon (nary a store), Netflix (not a TV station), AirBnB (owns no homes), Alibaba (has no inventory), Uber (no cars).
+Businesses that instead of taking what was available, figured out how to adapt.

 What you have now may be old technology, but where you need to be looking, is where do you go now?
 What should you be doing?
-Your legacy infrastructure, like the Pontiac and the old-school taxis, cannot provide you with the speed of change that is happening today like Tesla and Uber.
+Your legacy infrastructure, like the Pontiac and the old-school taxis, cannot provide you with the speed of change of Tesla and Uber.
 It even leaves you vulnerable to malware and is a security risk.